A handy guide to the divorce process with some top tips on what to expect through the journey.

 An annulment is made on the grounds that the marriage is void, or voidable.
 There are several circumstances which would void a marriage, such as mental incapacity, duress or if the marriage has not been consummated.

-There are occasions where a respondent fails, or refuses to sign and acknowledge the divorce petition.
-Although the applicant does not necessarily require the respondent's consent for the divorce (depending upon the fact used), the court does require the respondent to acknowledge that they have received the petition and that they do not intend to defend it.
+There are occasions where a respondent fails, or refuses to sign and acknowledge the divorce application.
+Although the applicant does not require the respondent's consent for the divorce, the court does require the respondent to acknowledge that they have received the application and that they do not intend to defend it.

 In cases where there have been instances of domestic abuse, it may be necessary to obtain a Non Molestation Order (Injunction) or an Occupation Order to give a party sole occupation of the former family home.